By Glynis Wozniak

 I have a very good friend named Mark Karlsson who also happens to be a personal growth coach.
 He told me that when we have had enough pain, we will do something about things.
 It took me 4 years to become empowered, but I had finally had enough pain through neglect and left.

+I sent fax (yes, it was in those days!) asking if it would be appropriate to swear.
+I was given the go-ahead to swear.
 I honestly don’t know where these things come from, but I wrote something called FFS.
 In the whole piece, I only ever said ‘For fuck’s sake.’
 It was ‘For fuck’s sake’ glumly as I sat ‘typing’ in the office.
-‘For fuck’s sake’ happily as I noticed the clock strike 5pm, etc. It was a totally spontaneous creation that made Head of Drama Alan Watters laugh, which was exactly what I wanted.
+‘For fuck’s sake’ happily, as I noticed the clock strike 5pm, etc. It was a totally spontaneous creation that made Head of Drama Alan Watters laugh, which was exactly what I wanted.

 My second monologue was, as he had asked, contrasting.
 It was called Five something.
-I forget the second part of the name, but it was the viewpoint from five different people about the drowning of my father and 5-year old twin brothers.
+I forget the second part of the name, but it was the viewpoint of five different people about the drowning of my father and 5-year-old twin brothers.

 I spoke from the side of the grandpa who witnessed a wave wash them into the sea; from the side of my father who tried to rescue them; from my brothers’ viewpoint and the sea’s.
 I probably have it somewhere as like to keep writing that means something to me, but it will be in a box in the loft.